-The tests detailed in Table 4.32.2 shall be conducted in an indoor fire test facility with an adjustable ceiling measuring 80 ft x 80 ft (24.4 m x 24.4 m).
+The tests detailed in Table 4.32.2 shall be conducted in an indoor fire test facility with an adjustable ceiling measuring 80 ft x 80 ft ($24.4 \text{ m} \times 24.4 \text{ m}$).
 Sprinklers having a nominal temperature rating of 160°F (70°C) shall be installed on nominal 2 in. diameter Schedule 40 sprinkler pipes.
 In order to simulate the effect of large pipe sizes on the sprinkler distribution pattern, the outside diameter of the pipe(s) in the area over ignition shall be equal to that of a nominal 2.5 in. diameter Schedule 40 sprinkler pipe.
 The pipes shall be oriented perpendicular to the length of the test array and positioned such that the sprinklers are centered about the geometric center of the ceiling.
-Ignition shall be accomplished using an FM Global standard igniter and shall take place at the bottom of the first tier of the test array, located at the geometric center of the double row-rack as described in the appropriate figure listed in Table 4.32.2.
+Ignition shall be accomplished using a standard igniter and shall take place at the bottom of the first tier of the test array, located at the geometric center of the double row-rack as described in the appropriate figure listed in Table 4.32.2.
 Temperatures shall be monitored by thermocouples located at the ceiling.
 Two-way, 42 in. x 42 in. x 5 in, slatted hardwood pallets placed in metal storage racks shall support the commodity.
-Target arrays shall be
+Target arrays shall be located adjacent to the test array, separated by an aisle space 4 ft (1.2 m) wide.
+The commodity type, storage arrangement and height of the target arrays shall be selected to correspond to the test array.
+Commodity moisture content shall be 6 percent \pm 2 percent (dry basis).

-For the single direction flow condition, the maximum thrust may not occur at a point centered directly beneath the sprinkler.
+^{1.} For the single direction flow condition, the maximum thrust may not occur at a point centered directly beneath the sprinkler.

-^{} Fire spread must be confined to the length of the main array.
+Fire spread must be confined to the length of the main array.
 Fire spread to the ends of the main array or to a target array is not permitted.